 When we initially told people about the trip and intended route the general consensus was that our trip only actually start in Mozambique.
-Excited to finally start our trip we drove to Lomahasha to go through the Namaacha border post.
+Excited to finally start our trip, we drove to Lomahasha to go through the Namaacha border post.
 I prepared myself for at least an hour or so of complete silence while Clayton mentally prepared for the infamous Mozambique border control officials.

 At the Swazi-side we met Peter, a Mozambican that sells 3rd party insurance which is a legal requirement to enter Mozambique.
 He took us under his wing as soon as we entered the Moz-side of the border control, translating the documents for us and assisting with filling in the forms (not that it was rocket-science).
 I figured out his game plan when he just took our copies of the filled in forms and walked over to his ‘office’, basically forcing us to buy 3rd party insurance from him.
 R280 later we had our paperwork and continued to the gate for inspection.
-Bertus again proved to be a hit with the officials and Clayton jumped on the bandwagon, explaining everything about the car, showing them the engine and telling them that Bertus is 41 years – which always seemed to surprise them.
+Bertus again proved to be a hit with the officials and Clayton jumped on the bandwagon, explaining everything about the car, showing them the engine and telling them that Bertus is 41 years old – which always seemed to surprise them.
 They waved us through, all smiles and no issues.

 Mozambique delivered on my expectations of border crossings in that it was completely different to Swaziland and South Africa.
 Not just in landscape but also everything was in Portuguese that made things slightly more complicated.
 We also had to get new currency (you can use Rand in Swaziland as the exchange rate is 1:1) and with that came the complication of converting everything to Rand before we decide whether to buy something or not.
 Living with Clayton who thinks, on average, 4 times before he buys something in normal conditions, this added complication destroyed any possible retail-therapy enjoyment for me.

 We reached Maputo, passing through a couple of roadblocks but they just waved us through.
 Everytime we see a cop we held our breath and hope they do not notice us – luckily for us it seemed that they were targeting trucks that day rather than little red beetles.